toQhom/pixels-n-pitches/README.md

 Ever heard a song and wish there was art that matched the vibe of that song?
 Well fret not (pun intended), now you can.

 ## Creators
-Lyndsey Becker, Victoria Cabral, Nix Harris-Palmer
+Lyndsey Becker, Victoria Cabral, Nyx Harris-Palmer

 ## What was this Created For?
 This was created for Technica 2022